micahbrich/ga-cohort/readme.md

 #### A Few Current Caveats

-- As far as I know, **this only works for cohorts that are starting at a date _later_ than the Baseline**.
-I don't think it'll successfully move a cohort's cards back in time, only forward.

 - Currently, **this only works correctly if a cohort starts on a Monday**.
 That may prove to be a pretty obnoxious bug.
 We can try to come up with a way to fix it when we have to cross that bridge.

 Still, it's better than doing it by hand.